 The three brooches are all made to resemble ribbon bows, and they vary slightly in size from largest to smallest.
 In 1901, Victoria designated the three brooches as “heirlooms of the crown,” meaning that they pass directly from monarch to monarch, to be worn by queens regnant or consort.
 When Victoria died, the brooches went to her son, King Edward VII, to be worn by his wife, Queen Alexandra.

 King George VI and Queen Elizabeth received the brooches in 1936, but they were never among Elizabeth’s most-worn pieces of royal jewelry.
 Unlike her predecessors, she usually only wore one bow at a time.
-Her daughter, Queen Elizabeth II, received the brooches on her accession in 1952, and she’s been wearing them regularly for the past 65 years.
-Like her mother, she generally just wears one brooch at a time.
-The bows have become some of her favorite pieces, suitable for regular daytime appearances as well as more somber occasions.
-Notably, she chose one of the brooches for the funeral of Diana, Princess of Wales in 1997.
+Her daughter, Queen Elizabeth II, received the brooches on her accession in 1952, and she wore them regularly for the next 70 years.

 Leave a Reply